cachethq/core/README.md

     ```shell
     npm run dev
     ```
 5. Make your changes to the frontend.
 Currently, HMR is not enabled so manual refreshes are needed.

+## Security Vulnerabilities

+Please review our [security policy](https://github.com/cachethq/cachet/security/policy) on how to report security vulnerabilities.

+## License

+Cachet Core is open-sourced software licensed under the [MIT license](LICENSE.md).